 This allows sellers to send their items to the fulfillment center and Amazon will ship it out when a customer orders the item which allows for a faster selling process.
-Plus, this means customers will be buying via Prime, which Amazon is consistently promoting at the moment.
+Plus, this means customers will be buying via Prime, which Amazon consistently promotes.

-More on the other ingredients that you have control over and that have a big impact in the Buy Box assignment is covered in: How to win the Buy Box?
+For more on the other ingredients that you have control over, and that have a big impact in the Buy Box, visit: How to win the Buy Box?

 On a mobile site the “Other Sellers on Amazon” option is not available, the buy box sits underneath the product image - the offer listings are out of sight.

-Winning the buy box is essential if your customers buy on mobile more than desktop, which given the volume of mobile-shoppers is increasing rapidly, it becomes all the more essential.
+Winning the buy box is essential if your customers buy on mobile more than desktop.
+As the volume of mobile-shoppers is increasing rapidly, it becomes all the more essential.

 The introduction of Amazon Echo is also something to bear in mind.
 When customers purchase through Amazon Echo, they are presented with the item with the Buy Box.

-There are no cutting corners to landing the Buy Box or succeeding on Amazon.
-All metrics and ingredients mentioned in this post are key to beating the holy grail for Amazon Sales: the Buy Box.
+There are no cutting corners when it comes to landing the Buy Box, or succeeding on Amazon.
+It will take time, and some trial and error.
+However, the results of landing the holy grail of Amazon sales, the Buy Box, are well worth it.